Evaldas Petrauskas

-Evaldas Petrauskas (born 19 March 1992 in Šilutė, Lithuania) is a Lithuanian boxer.
+Evaldas Petrauskas (born 19 March 1992) is a Lithuanian boxer.
 He represented Lithuania at 2010 Summer Youth Olympics and won a gold medal.

 At the 2011 World Amateur Boxing Championships he lost to Jai Bhagwan (IND).

 He won the Olympic qualifier and went to the 2012 Summer Olympics in London.
 At the 2012 Summer Olympics he won a bronze medal in the men's lightweight division.

+On 22 September 2025, he was arrested for possession of illegal drugs and sentenced to 2 years in prison.